nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Teams Section](images/TeamsSection.png)

 This section displays the names of all the teams that you have created in TruthTable.
-Only the names of each team is listed.
+Only the names of each team are listed.

 <div markdown="block" class="alert alert-primary">**:information_source: Note:**